jponttuset/jponttuset.github.io/_posts/2015-06-15-solving-sudokus-like-a-pro-2.md

                                CV_THRESH_BINARY_INV, 101, 1);
 {% endhighlight %}

-Example thresholded image, and thresholded grid positions.
+[Todo] Example thresholded image, and thresholded grid positions.

 Now that we have the binarized sub-images of the grid, let's ru the OCR on them.
 {% highlight ruby %}